briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 4. _(d)_ As used in this section:

-    1. _(1)_ “Emergency medical service organization”, “firefighting agency” and “private fire company” have the same meanings as in Ohio R.C.
+    1. _(1)_ "Emergency medical service organization", "firefighting agency" and "private fire company" have the same meanings as in Ohio R.C.
 9.60.

-    2. _(2)_ “Rescuer” means a state agency, political subdivision, firefighting service, private fire company, or emergency medical service organization.
+    2. _(2)_ "Rescuer" means a state agency, political subdivision, firefighting service, private fire company, or emergency medical service organization.
     (ORC 4511.714.)